 7. Distrubition and Consumption:

-The use of the alcohol in the vessels is permitted according to rules of the Company Alcohol Policy.
-If the Company Alcohol Policy abused this permission may cancel.
+The possession, use, distribution or sale of alcohol is strictly prohibited according to rules of the Company Alcohol Policy.

 8. Conduct of Alcohol Test: